bbauska/meta-react-basics/README.md

 <p>Do you know the fundamentals of HTML, CSS and JavaScript?
 Perhaps you
 learned about these technologies from another course.
-Either way, a quick summary will be useful so let's explore some fundamental HTML, CSS and JavaScript principles and practices.<br>
+Either way, a quick summary will be useful so let's explore some fundamental HTML, CSS and JavaScript principles and practices.</p>

-In this section (04), let's take a practical approach, and revisit some of the development techniques you'll need to be comfortable with before learning React.<br>
+<p>In this section (04), let's take a practical approach, and revisit some
+of the development techniques you'll need to be comfortable with before learning React.</p>

-To get the most out of this course on React basics, you should first understand the fundamental methods and concepts of JavaScript.
+<p>To get the most out of this course on React basics, you should first
+understand the fundamental methods and concepts of JavaScript.
-Otherwise, you may feel like you're a child learning to run before you can walk.<br>
+Otherwise, you may feel like you're a child learning to run before you can walk.</p>

-React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called "<b>components</b>".<br>
+<p>React is a declarative, efficient, and flexible JavaScript library for
+building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called "<b>components</b>".</p>

-React apps are built using modern JavaScript features, which are commonly known as <b>ES6</b>.
+<p>React apps are built using modern JavaScript features, which are
+commonly known as <b>ES6</b>.
 Developers use React to develop Single Page Applications.
-And you can also develop mobile applications with React Native.<br>
+And you can also develop mobile applications with React Native.</p>

-As an aspiring developer, you may opt for a 'learn as you go approach' regarding JavaScript and React.
+<p>As an aspiring developer, you may opt for a 'learn as you go approach'
+regarding JavaScript and React.
 But this may not help your productivity and even at times frustrate you.
-This is because you may confuse code or functionality that is plain JavaScript, or code that is React.<br>
+This is because you may confuse code or functionality that is plain JavaScript, or code that is React.</p>

-For example, with a solid foundational knowledge of JavaScript, you can quickly identify code that is JavaScript ES6 and code that is React.
-And throughout this course, there will be help for you along the way with some friendly reminders.<br>
+<p>For example, with a solid foundational knowledge of JavaScript, you can
+quickly identify code that is JavaScript ES6 and code that is React.
+And throughout this course, there will be help for you along the way with some friendly reminders.</p>

-Also, keep in mind that you are using React to build user interfaces which also include HTML and CSS code.<br>
+<p>Also, keep in mind that you are using React to build user interfaces
+which also include HTML and CSS code.</p>

-Let's begin with the fundamental HTML knowledge needed to learn React.</p>
+<p>Let's begin with the fundamental HTML knowledge needed to learn React.</p>

 <h3>HTML</h3>

-Recall that HTML is used to describe the structure of Web pages.
+<p>Recall that HTML is used to describe the structure of Web pages.
-Developers use HTML elements with their opening and closing tags to "mark up" an HTML document.
+Developers use HTML elements with their opening and closing tags to "mark up" an HTML document.</p>

-These elements form the structure of a web page and describe what to display to the web browser.
+<p>These elements form the structure of a web page and describe what to
+display to the web browser.</p>

-When it comes to HTML it's important to know about:
+<p>When it comes to HTML it's important to know about:</p>

 1. The purpose of HTML in the web browser,